thatstarryeyedgirl/GoalMind_BE/README.md

 - Create goals with user IDs and messages
 - Auto-generate 5 random, personalized steps for each goal
-- Store goals and steps in a PostgreSQL or SQLite database
+- Store goals and steps in a PostgreSQL database
 - Return Telex-compatible workflow JSON for agent integration
 - Beginner-friendly Django REST setup using class-based views